 For International students, accommodation and tuition fees are the highest spendings while studying in Australia.

-If you are a student on a budget who is seeking how to save money while pursuing your studies, then here are a few helpful tips and tricks that may turn out to be beneficial for you.
+If you are a student on a budget seeking how to save money while pursuing your studies, here are a few helpful tips and tricks that may benefit you.

 1. Look For A Part-Time Job